Codeception/Codeception/docs/03-AcceptanceTests.md

 in situations when the form is not formatted properly, for example to discover that labels aren't set or that fields have unclean names or badly written IDs, or the form is sent by a JavaScript call.

-By default, submitForm doesn't send values for buttons.
-The last parameter allows specifying what button values should be sent, or button values can be implicitly specified in the second parameter:
+By default, `submitForm` doesn't send values for buttons.
+The last parameter allows specifying what button values should be sent, or button values can be explicitly specified in the second parameter:

 ```php
 <?php